Arpita-deb/Books-Database-Normalization/README.md

 ## Why do we need Normalization?

 The main reason for normalizing the relations is removing Insertion, Update, and Deletion Anomalies.
 Failure to eliminate anomalies leads to data redundancy and can cause data integrity and other problems as the database grows.
-Normalization consists of a series of guidelines that helps to guide us in creating a good database structure.
+Normalization consists of a series of guidelines that help us to create a good database structure.

 Data modification anomalies can be categorized into three types: